GDDario/GDDARIO/README.md

 Hello, I'm Gabriel Dário.
 I have loved technology since I was little, and when I discovered what could be done with computers and how it was done, the thrill of finding solutions to complex challenges and building applications arose.
 I am also a Linux enthusiast.
 I share some of my journey and projects here on GitHub.

+I believe that excellence comes from discipline, effort and desire. 👑

 ## Tech Stack

 <div style="display: inline_block;">